 In 2007, the Supreme Court ruled 5-4 to overturn the verdict, saying Ledbetter was required to file suit within 180 days of the initial act of discrimination, even though she had not found out about the pay discrepancy until it had been going on for years.
 Ledbetter began a campaign to change the law, taking her fight to the U.S. Senate and spearheading the legislation that now bears her name.

-Another active area of the FLSA in which we are litigating involves what is known as “donning and doffing.”
-These cases involve industries where employees are required to put on and take off protective clothing as a prerequisite for doing their job.
+Another area of the FLSA in which we are litigating involves what is known as “donning and doffing.”
+These cases involve industries where employees are required to put on and take off protective gear, clothing, or uniforms as a prerequisite for doing their job.